Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: On traces

 where $g$ is an element of finite conjugacy class and $C(g)$ is its conjugacy class. \end{thm} \begin{proof}[Proof of Theorem \ref{all traces}] As was shown in \cite{Papa} [Theorem 3.27], in a hyperbolic group, there are only finitely many conjugacy classes of torsion elements.

-We will show that all infinite order elements have infinite conjugacy class.
-Suppose, for the sake of contradiction that there is $g \in G$ an element of infinite order with finite conjugacy class $C(g)$.
-Then $C(g) = G/Z(g)$, where $Z(g)$ is the centraliser of $G$.
-However, it was shown in \cite{Papa} [Theorem 3.35] that $Z(g)$ is a finite extension of the subgroup generated by $g$, so that it is elementary.
-But then if $C(g)$ is finite, then $G$ would also be elementary, a contradiction.
+We demonstrated in the proof of Corollary \ref{cor non tors conj exp} that conjugacy classes of non-torsion elements are infinite.
+As consequence, there are only finitely many elements that have finite conjugacy class.